franzsetti/GCFF/README.md

 ### Data

-In order to run the example provided and to reproduce the experiments of the original paper, you must download the datasets [here](http://vips.sci.univr.it/research/fformation/download/data.zip).
+In order to run the example provided and to reproduce the experiments of the original paper, you may want to download the datasets [here](http://vips.sci.univr.it/research/fformation/download/data.zip).